-- 1. A single valid temporary labor certification from the U.S. Department of Labor; - 2.
-Evidence showing that each named beneficiary meets the minimum job requirements stated in the temporary labor certification at the time the certification application was filed; and - 3.
-When applicable, a petition for aliens to perform services or labor in more than one location must include an itinerary with the dates and locations where the services or labor will take place.
+- 1. A single approved temporary labor certification from the U.S. Department of Labor (or the Governor of Guam, if the employment will occur on Guam); - 2.
+Evidence showing that each named beneficiary meets the minimum job requirements stated on the temporary labor certification at the time the certification application was filed; and - 3.
+When applicable, a petition for noncitizens to perform services or labor in more than one location must include an itinerary with the dates and locations where the services or labor will take place.